nicola-lunghi/PySwitch/README.md

 - **ParameterDisplayLabel**: DisplayLabel tied to a device parameter, which is shown and constantly updated (used for string parameter display)
 - **DisplaySplitContainer**: Container element which can hold any amount of labels.
 The amount of labels is automatically determined by their usages in the switches.py file for example.
 - **PerformanceIndicator**: A small black dot getting red when the processing starts to lag (which can occur when too much stuff is configured)
+- **BidirectionalProtocolState**: A small black dot showing the state of the bidirectional communication protocol (green/red)
 - **StatisticsDisplayLabel**: A DisplayLabel showing processing statistics

 #### Subtractive Layouting